jaylee20/Shop_with_Rob/README.md

    3. Replace TOKEN value of 'GITHUBKEY' with your personal access token
    <p></p>

-## Links to other README's within this repository:
+## Links To Other README's Within This Repository:

 1.  **API Documentation - Product Information:**